 violin, was previously known as the Ex-Alfred Gibson.
 It then passed on to

 Ruggerio Ricci and now Midori is the owner and concertizes with the

 Ruggiero Ricci owned the violin before Midori.
-To quote Ricci from and article in the Strad magazine November 1998.
+To quote Ricci from an article in Strad magazine November 1998.
 There are comparativley few violins capable of producing the range of dynamics and colours necessary for the virtuoso repertoire and for Ricci there

-is one supreme maker in particular "For my personal style and taste a Guarneri del Gesł is the ideal instrument."
+is one supreme maker in particular "For my personal style and taste a Guarneri del Gesu is the ideal instrument."